 Have you ever been bullied or been a bully yourself?
 Chances are, if you have siblings, you have experienced both sides of this at some point.
 However, what about when this transfers into school or elsewhere?
 I know I was quite an angry child and acted out frequently… often not thinking twice about hurting others.
-I look back now and and I’m definitely not proud of having been frequently mean to others.
+Reflecting back now, I’m definitely not proud of having frequently been mean to others.
 I was a child on both ends of this spectrum… I was picked on at times for sure.
-I also was a bully many times over.
+Regrettably, I also was a bully many times over.

 Empowering the Victim

 At the time, my daughter was frequently coming home complaining of yet another mean thing another child in her class was doing to her.
 She was being called names, tripped, things like that.
 I could relate to how she felt from my own childhood experiences.
-I wanted to freak out!
+My guts clenched and I wanted to freak out!
 I wanted to call the school and demand the child be removed, but I didn’t.
-The first few occasions, I responded with a “What?!?
+On the first few occasions, I responded with a “What?!?
 Is that ever nasty!
 Why would he do these things?”

 Then, as this progressed, I responded with this instead, “Wow!
 I sure feel sorry for that kid!
 He must really be hurting if he feels he needs to talk to you or others like that or do these mean things.”
 I encouraged her to let him know that she felt sorry for him rather than give him the power by reacting to what he was saying as he had come to expect from her.
 I also encouraged her to look for good, any good, in this other child.

 After some convincing, she did this!
-She indicated that she got some funny looks from this boy at the time, but I couldn’t be happier to say that she is no longer a target for him.
-It is no longer empowering to bully her.
-This video explains this concept well.
-I am not sure if we can ever stop bullying altogether because that would mean we would have to stop people from hurting and attempting to feel dominant to begin with.
+She indicated that she got some funny looks from this boy at the time.
+However, I couldn’t be happier to say that she is no longer a target for him.
+It’s no longer empowering to bully her.
+The video below explains this concept well.
+I’m not sure if we can ever stop bullying altogether.
+That would mean we would have to stop people from hurting and attempting to feel dominant to begin with.